deltartificial/dfns-sdk-rs/README.md

 ![](./assets/sdk-rs.png)

 > **Warning**: This SDK is currently under development and not ready for production use.
 The API is subject to change.
-This SDK is not fully implemented and missing tests.
+This SDK is missing tests, but we are working on it.
+Please feel free to contribute.

 - [Dfns Website](https://www.dfns.co)
 - [Dfns API Docs](https://docs.dfns.co)